 If you have a problem with a veterinarian or a clinic, the Board suggests that you first talk to the veterinarian.
 Many problems can be settled easily and satisfactorily by talking to the veterinarian in charge.

 If your complaint cannot be satisfied by direct communication with your veterinarian, or if you are uncomfortable talking to your veterinarian, then you may want to file a complaint with the Board by completing our Complaint Investigation Form.
-However, please be aware the Board has no jurisdiction over fees charged or fee disputes.
+Please be aware the Board has no jurisdiction over fees charged or fee disputes.
 However, per a new State of Arizona law that became effective August 9, 2017, if requested by the complainant on the Board's Complaint Form at the time the complaint is submitted, the Board may order the licensee to reimburse the fees paid by the pet owner(s) or on their behalf.

 Upon receipt of the complaint, the complaint is logged and you (the complainant) will be notified of the Agency’s receipt of the complaint and will be given an assigned case number.
 The respondent (the veterinarian the complaint is filed against) is sent a copy of the complaint.
 Once a case is opened, it must go through the entire process and cannot be withdrawn.
 The case will then pass through three distinct divisions of the Agency: